 8. Twist the remaining fabric 180 degrees like before and tuck the remaining fabric into the centre to make a small loop.

-Get that wolfhound into the house, it's almost time - you've now formed the bow!
+It's almost time - you've now formed the bow!

 All you have to do is add the tails.

 9. Still pinching the bow together with your fingers (you'll know if you're doing it right if your fingers are threatening to cramp up), stick your thumb through the centre loop and grab the tails by the centre fold.